 In realising all her work, Cathy de Monchaux has described her creative process as being sometimes so overwhelming as to confuse her way forward.
 In such scenarios, she has stated she can only unravel what she is trying to create by standing back.
 This state of drawing-in-breath, is what she refers to as being ‘beyond thinking’.
 This is the state where her most creative inspiration often occurs.
 Hence the title of this piece.

 But is this subliminal out-of-body thinking more ulterior motive to use a heavily abstracted image to reference female gender and sexuality?
 Perhaps.
-But does it actually matter if a public artwork references naked genitalia or alludes to them indirctly?
+But does it actually matter if a public artwork references naked genitalia or alludes to them indirectly?
 Strictly speaking, the short answer to anything permanently placed in the public realm is ‘no’, providing content is perhaps more about a nude aesthetic (classical or otherwise), and the art draws or directs no offence to the public – and especially the young or vulnerable.
 For the case of something more sexually explicit or openly provocative, the answer is different.
 The difficulty lies in where this defining line between the two is drawn.

 Clearly, we are not talking about any blatent lewdness in public here.
 So it is not entirely clear why Newhham had felt the need to make any statement on its subject matter and protest too much.
-Even if intended artistically or not, it is unlikely many would take offense at the work – unless perhaps profiles in the press and social media continue to draw attention to its alluded content.
+Even if intended artistically or not, it is unlikely many would realise or take offense at the work – unless perhaps profiles in the press and social media continued to draw attention to its alluded content.
 Beauty is in the eye of the beholder, and so to-a-degree, is the subjectivity of any perceived offense taken from such creative risk-taking.

 Talking about ‘Beyond Thinking’, Professor Jenny Morton, chair of Newnham College’s Art Strategy Group, reitterated that “Newnham has always been a College willing to take risks and put our faith in outstanding women” and that the college had trusted Cathy de Monchaux entirely.
 What was important Morton felt, was to have allowed their chosen artist free rein to create a sculpture to represent the College’s future, without losing touch with the past.